saylordotorg/course_polsc251/Unit09.md

+---
+layout: default
+title: "POLSC251: Research Methods in Political Science"
+course_description: "An introductory course on the basic research tools used in political science that examines the ways in which data and theory intersect and how political scientists quantify and measure the concepts and variables that aid in understanding the world."
+next: ../../../
+previous: ../Unit08
+---
 **Unit 9: Final Exam** <span id="9"></span>
 -   **Final Exam: The Saylor Foundation’s “POLSC251 Final Exam”**
     Link: The Saylor Foundation’s [“POLSC251 Final